Which savings account is right for me?

 Tax

-If you earn below £17,570, you could get an additional allowance called the Starting Savings Rate, which begins at £5000 for people below the tax threshold of £12,570 and drops by £1 for each £1 you earn above it.
+If you earn below £17,570, you could get an additional allowance called the Starting Savings Rate, which starts at £5,000 for people below the tax threshold of £12,570 and drops by £1 for each £1 you earn above it.
 This is added to your PSA.
-So, if you’re below the tax threshold, you could earn up to £6000 in savings interest before you pay any tax.
+So, if you’re below the tax threshold, you could earn up to £6,000 in savings interest before you pay any tax.

-Interest is usually paid without tax deducted, so it’ll either be taken out in the following year’s tax code if you’re PAYE or you’ll pay it as part of your self-assessment tax return.
+You'll need to notify HMRC about the interest received and pay any tax due.
+If any tax is due, it will either be taken by including it in the following year’s tax code, if you pay take through the PAYE system, or you’ll pay it as part of your self-assessment tax return.

 With an ISA, if you keep within your ISA allowance, then your savings interest or investment gains are free from UK Income Tax or Capital Gains Tax.
 That means you’ll keep more of the money you’ve made.